astridx/meinblog/sik/r/react-testing-jest/index.md

 ---
-title: "How to test React with Jest"
+title: 'How to test React with Jest'
-description: "Learn how to test your React application with Jest.
-Jest will be used as a test runner & testing library for unit, integration, and Snapshot Tests in a React with Webpack application ..."
+description: 'Learn how to test your React application with Jest.
+Jest will be used as a test runner & testing library for unit, integration, and Snapshot Tests in a React with Webpack application ...'
-date: "2019-07-16T13:56:46+02:00"
+date: '2019-07-16T13:56:46+02:00'
-categories: ["React", "Tooling", "Webpack", "Babel", "Jest"]
+categories: ['React', 'Tooling', 'Webpack', 'Babel', 'Jest']
-keywords: ["react testing jest", "react jest setup", "react jest"]
+keywords: ['react testing jest', 'react jest setup', 'react jest']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />